 3. All Physical Hospitality (PH) variables have an effect on The Hospitality of Agriculturists for Agro Tourism (HAAT) and the variable that has the most effect is Cleanliness (CL), with the factor loading of 0.92.
 In addition, PH has no positive direct effect on HAAT but PH has an indirect effect on HAAT by the effect size of 0.75.
-Furthermore, PH has a positive direct effect on Tourism Service Enhancement (TSE) by the effect size of 0.62 but PH has no indirect effect on TSE.
-Moreover, PH has a positive direct effect on Hospitality with Service Mind (HSM) by the effect size of 0.62 but PH has no indirect effect on HSM.
+Furthermore, PH has a positive direct effect on TSE.
+Moreover, PH has a positive direct effect on Hospitality with Service Mind (HSM) by the effect size of 0.62 but PH has no indirect effect on the size of 0.62 but PH has a positive direct effect on Hospitality with Service Mind (HSM) by the effect size of 0.62 but PH has no indirect effect on HSM.
 This is in agreement with the interview results which found that Cleanliness (CL) of the walkways in the gardens is important and needed to pay attention because tourists throw garbage on the walkways.
 Following tourists, seeing the garbage on such walkways, are uncomfortable to see.
 Therefore, knowledge should be provided by informing tourists about their practices while visiting the garden so as to raise awareness of good tourism.
 Tourism service providers, besides, must be a conscious, ethical, and responsible to bring a good environment to the locality[25].